mrookiiheya-arch/kotodama-os/README.md

 This architecture is intended to help an AI preserve interaction style and decision tendencies across sessions **without modifying model weights**.

 ---

+## Prototype Status and Observed Structural Behavior (Non-Production)

+Kotodama OS currently exists as an individual-level functional prototype implemented as an external **Behavior Layer** on top of a base LLM.

+This prototype is **not presented as a production-ready system**, nor as a claim of performance superiority.
+Its purpose is to test whether a distinct behavior-scaffolding layer can be instantiated and maintained across extended, multi-session interactions without modifying base model weights.

+The prototype has been exercised across repeated structured interaction sessions intentionally designed to stress:

+- long-term continuity
+- stance consistency
+- conversational pressure dynamics

+In these controlled interaction environments, the following recurring structural tendencies have been **qualitatively observed**:

+- **Session-to-session stance continuity** (qualitative)
+- **Context-dependent regulation of interaction distance** (qualitative)
+- **Reduced reflexive agreement under pressure** (qualitative)
+- **Re-alignment behavior after conversational drift** (qualitative)

+These observations should be interpreted as **qualitative indications of structural feasibility**, not as benchmarked performance claims.

+Kotodama OS is not positioned as a finished product at this stage.
+Large-scale benchmarking, quantitative validation, and enterprise-grade evaluation remain open areas for collaborative research.

+This section is provided to clarify structural feasibility, not to assert production readiness.

+---

+## Model Version Sensitivity Note (Scope)

+Initial observations began during the GPT-4 era and continued across subsequent base-model iterations.

+Variations in behavioral expression across model updates suggest that the Behavior Layer remains partly dependent on base model characteristics rather than functioning as a model-independent override.

+This reinforces the positioning of Kotodama OS as a structural layer that operates **in conjunction with**, rather than independently from, the underlying model.

+---